 Air Purification System

-The dryshield is a suction device that is placed inside your mouth as dental work is being performed and accomplishes two things.
-First, it helps to mitigate the risk from aerosols by capturing most of the mist that is created before it ever leaves your mouth.
-The other benefit of the dryshield is that you’ll never have to worry about water collecting in your mouth as work is being performed.
+The dryshield is like a suction device that goes in your mouth during procedures.
+It captures most of the mist created before it ever leaves your mouth, lowering the risk of aerosols, and so you also don’t have to worry about water collecting in your mouth as dental work is being done.

 Water is water right?
 WRONG, using unfiltered water can lead to bacteria in dental water lines.
 To keep you safe, all our water is ultra purified on-site using a system of reverse osmosis, UV light filtration and ozone infusion.
 Our water lines are also disinfected regularly and samples are lab tested to confirm cleanliness.
 This guarantees water purity and water line cleanliness.

 Our on-site system uses reverse osmosis to ultra purify all water, along with ozone infusion andUV light filtration.
 All water lines are disinfected and lab tested regularly to confirm cleanliness.
 This guarantees you the highest quality H2O for both drinking and any dental needs.

 Why do we use ozone infused water?